balarcode/data-science/README.md

 ## Concepts

+### Feature Scaling

-Implementation of mean normalization and standardization of a dataset can be found [here](https://github.com/balarcode/subjects/tree/main/random_process#readme).
+Feature scaling is a method used to normalize the range of independent variables or features of a dataset.
+In data processing, it is also known as data normalization and is generally performed during the data preprocessing step.
+Implementation of two of the feature scaling methods, mean normalization and standardization of a dataset can be understood [here](https://github.com/balarcode/subjects/tree/main/random_process#readme).

 ## Citation